Corporate plan 2016-17

-The Climate Change Authority’s objective is to provide rigorous, independent and balanced advice to the Minister for the Environment and the Australian Parliament on climate change policy, in order to improve the quality of life of all Australians.
+The Climate Change Authority’s objective is to provide rigorous, independent and balanced advice to the Minister for the Environment and Energy, and the Australian Parliament, on climate change policy, in order to improve the quality of life for all Australians.

-The Authority will do this by conducting regular and specifically commissioned reviews, and by undertaking climate change research.
+The Authority does this by conducting regular and specifically commissioned reviews, and by undertaking climate change research.

 The Authority’s functions are set out in its enabling legislation, the Climate Change Authority Act 2011.
 These include conducting:

-- reviews and making recommendations on the Carbon Farming Initiative and National Greenhouse and Energy Report system, which are established in legislation
+- reviews and making recommendations on the Carbon Farming Initiative (CFI) and National Greenhouse and Energy Report (NGER) system—these review requirements are established in legislation

-- reviews and making recommendations on other matters as requested by the Minister for the Environment or the Australian Parliament
+- reviews and making recommendations on other matters as requested by the Minister for the Environment and Energy, or the Australian Parliament

 - its own independent research and analysis into climate change and other matters relevant to its functions.